 Image Raymond Rutting / de Volkskrant

 Ranglek came up with the idea to bring bamboo toilet paper to market.
 'I wanted to sell something that everyone uses.
 A friend's father had his own garbage bag business, and from there I thought through until I arrived at toilet paper.
 So I looked up: is toilet paper actually sustainable?
-It turned out not to be at all, because so many trees are cut down for it.
-Now I'm from Thailand myself, where bamboo is widely used, and I wondered: why don't we make that toilet paper from bamboo?'
-The idea then ended up on the shelf.
+It turned out absolutely not to be, because so many trees are cut down for it.
+Now I'm from Thailand, where bamboo is widely used, and I wondered: why don't we make toilet paper from bamboo?'
+The idea was then shelved.
 Because, as the founders say, 'who's going to start a toilet paper company as a young guy?'

-They ordered dozens of prototypes from as many different producers, until they finally arrived at a product that met all requirements.
-Softness, strength, weight and, a crucial point for the entrepreneurs, made entirely of bamboo.
-From core to wrapper, there's not a gram of regular paper in a Bamboi roll.
+They ordered dozens of prototypes from just as many different manufacturers until they finally arrived at a product that met all requirements.
+Softness, strength, weight, and, crucial for the entrepreneurs, made entirely from bamboo.
+From core to wrapper, there isn't a gram of regular paper in a Bamboi roll.

 Minor in entrepreneurship

-Meanwhile, they followed the minor in entrepreneurship at the HvA.
-'We used that minor to turn the first draft into a functional business plan,' says Nickisch.
-When that was in place, with their teachers looking on, they applied for a social credit of 50 thousand euros.
+Meanwhile, they took the minor in entrepreneurship at the HvA.
+'We used that minor to turn the initial setup into a functional business plan,' says Nickisch.
+When that was established, with their teachers' oversight, they applied for a social credit of 50 thousand euros.
 They only received half of it.
 Nickisch: 'Because we're young, they didn't have enough confidence.'
 From their own savings, they scraped together another 10 thousand euros, just enough to order that first gigantic shipment.

-Sales began from their own webshop and through platforms like bol.com.
+Sales began through their own webshop and via platforms including bol.com.
 'The biggest challenge was managing our inventory.
-Because we had to work with a smaller budget, we didn't have enough room to order a second shipment, while sales were going through the roof.'
+Because we had to work with a smaller budget, we didn't have enough room to order a second shipment while sales were going through the roof.'

-About six months after sales began, Ranglek was a guest on a radio broadcast on NPO4, after which thirty orders came in on one morning.
-'If that had continued, we would have sold out at once and wouldn't have been able to deliver anymore.
+About six months after sales began, Ranglek was a guest on an NPO4 radio broadcast, after which thirty orders came in on one morning.
+'If that had continued, we would have sold out at once and wouldn't have been able to deliver.
 We would have gone under due to our own success,' says Ranglek.

 Since: 2020